 In February 2017, the ACLU filed an administrative complaint with the U.S. Marshals Service seeking damages for the Williams family’s ordeal.
 The Marshals Service never responded.

-In January 2018, the ACLU filed suit on behalf of Ms. Williams and her daughter, seeking damages from the federal government and six Marshals for violations of the Fourth Amendment and D.C. law.
+In January 2018, the ACLU filed suit on behalf of Ms. Williams and her daughter, seeking damages from the federal government and from the individual U.S. Marshals for violations of the Fourth Amendment and D.C. law.
+After conducting limited discovery to identify the Marshals, in April 2018, we filed an amended complaint with their names.